ariel-frischer/RA.Aid-swe-bench/README.md

 This will process the SWE-bench Lite dataset and generate predictions in the `predictions/ra_aid_predictions` directory.
 You may want to modify `MAX_THREADS` which determines how many agents run in parallel located in `swe_lite_ra_aid/main.py`.

-2. Evaluate predictions and generate a report:
+2. (WIP) Evaluate predictions and generate a report:

+IN DEVELOPMPENT

 ```bash
 make evaluate
 ```
 This will run the evaluation pipeline and generate a detailed report of model performance.

 ### Available Make Commands